 This can be prescribed as a combination inhaler, so the long-acting bronchodilator medicine is in the same device as their daily preventer medicine.

 If your child’s asthma is still uncontrolled even though they’re using a preventer inhaler and their long-acting bronchodilator every day, their GP may consider trying them on the MART regime.
-This is where a specific preventer inhaler can be used as both a preventer and reliever inhaler and there’s usually no need to use a separate reliever inhaler.
+This is where a combination inhaler can be used as both a preventer and reliever inhaler and there’s usually no need to use a separate reliever inhaler.

 4.Referral to asthma specialist for more support

 “At different times of your child’s life, or even at different times of the year, your child’s GP or asthma nurse may prescribe more, or less, treatment depending on your child’s symptoms,” says Dr Andy.

 You don’t have to wait for your child’s next review before booking in to see your GP or asthma nurse.

 Book an appointment if